-Prevent Blindness has declared the week of September 27 – October 3, 2021, as Inflammatory Eye Disease Awareness Week.
+Prevent Blindness has declared September 26 – October 2, 2022, as Inflammatory Eye Disease Awareness Week.

 There are a number of inflammatory eye conditions.
 The one we specialize in at Texas Retina Associates is called uveitis [u-vee-i-tis].
 In uveitis, the body’s immune system attacks the eye.
 It can occur in one eye or both eyes and affects the middle layer of the eye called the uvea [u-vee-uh].
 It also can be associated with inflammation of other parts of the eye.